jupozuelo/Software-Engineering/System_Design.md

 ## User Stories

+User stories were used to help discover and list the key requirements of the system.

 Web App & M5Stack:

 *   Sara is an active user of her Coffee Maker run with Alexa Routines early in the morning.
 Her job at a multinational company means she is always on the go, especially with her long commute to the office.